 Warrants

-We have agreed to sell to the underwriter, for nominal consideration, warrants to purchase ______ shares of our common stock as additional consideration to the underwriter in this Offering.
-In addition, we have granted the underwriter “piggyback” registration rights with respect to the underlying shares.
+We have agreed to sell to the Placement Agent, for nominal consideration, warrants to purchase ______ shares of our common stock as additional consideration to the Placement Agent in this Offering.
+In addition, we have granted the Placement Agent “piggyback” registration rights with respect to the underlying shares.
 This piggyback registration right will not be greater than seven years from the effective date of this Offering in compliance with FINRA Rule 5110(f)(2)(G)(v).
 See “Underwriting.”

 Limitations on Directors’ Liability; Indemnification of Directors and Officers